zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/personal-credentials-plugin/README.md

 </synthetic>
 ```

-Note: the transient attribute equals 'true' implies the values will not be saved during 2 deployment.
-If you want to make it persitent, set the attribute value to 'false'
+Note: the transient attribute equals 'true' implies the values will not be persisted after the deployment.
+If you want to make it persistent, set the attribute value to 'false'.